praat/praat/README.md

 ### 4.5.
 Raspberry Pi development set-up

-One could perhaps create the Raspberry Pi edition by cross-compiling on Ubuntu 18.04 or 20.04.
+One could perhaps create the Raspberry Pi edition by cross-compiling on Ubuntu 18.04 or 20.04 or 22.04.
 If any reader of these lines has precise instructions, we would like to know about it (the main problem is how to install the GTK etc libraries in the Raspberry Pi toolchain, or how to get `dpkg` under Ubuntu-buster to actually find `armhf` libraries).